 How can I prevent the spread of COVID-19?

-Wash your hands often with soap and warm water for at least 20 seconds.
-If soap and water are not available, use an alcohol-based hand sanitizer that contains at least 60 percent alcohol.
+Wash your hands often with soap and water for at least 20 seconds, especially after you have been in a public place.
+If soap and water aren’t available, use an alcohol-based hand sanitizer that contains at least 60 percent alcohol.

-Cover your mouth and nose with a tissue when you cough, or sneeze, then throw the tissue in the trash.
-Then wash your hands with soap and water.
+Cover your mouth and nose with a tissue when you cough or sneeze, then throw the tissue in the trash.
+Be sure to then wash your hands with soap and water.